Fly Guam

 Fly Micronesia LLC doing business as Fly Guam is a company incorporated in the United States territory of Guam which operated public charter flights operated by Sky King, Inc. Its headquarters are in Tiyan, Barrigada.
 The company slogan is We're Different.

 History

 In November 2009 CEO Jeffrey Stern along with executive directors visited Guam looking for business opportunities in Micronesia.
 Upon finding a niche market between Guam and Asia they began the process of creating the new company.
 A year later, November 2010, Fly Micronesia LLC d.b.a.
 Fly Guam was registered on Guam.

-Fly Guam advertised as a "different" air carrier as they claimed to bring the spirit of Guam and the native Chamorro culture on board the aircraft.
-Local cuisine and an ocean theme interior design mimicked the island of Guam.